-There are many different hikes and mountains to choose from, located right in the center or on the outskirts of the city.
+There are many different hikes and mountains to choose from, located right in the center or on the city's outskirts.

 Positioned smack dab in the middle of the city, both Camelback and Piestewa Peak make great exercise climbs, but sometimes the foot traffic can be too heavy for it to be fun.

-If you're looking for something more quiet, where you can escape the city and especially the crowds of people, you have to drive to the edges of the city (but still in the city).
+If you're looking for something quieter, where you can escape the city and especially the crowds of people, you have to drive to the edges of the city (but still in the city).

-A few of the best places I've been to hike in Phoenix include the McDowell Sonoran mountain conservation in Scottsdale, and certain areas of South Mountain in South Phoenix.
+A few of the best places I've been to hike in Phoenix include the McDowell Sonoran Preserve mountain conservation in Scottsdale and certain areas of South Mountain in South Phoenix.

-We started early in the morning to avoid the strong sun, and plus it just feels good to wake up early and get your legs moving.
+We started early in the morning to avoid the strong sun.
+Plus, it just feels good to wake up early and get your legs moving.

-After pausing there for a moment, we continued on to Tom's Thumb, the climax of the hike.
+After pausing there for a moment, we continued on to Tom's Thumb, the hike's climax.